Ankle supports come in a variety of styles and support levels. But what is the best ankle support for football? Here we explain what you need to know.

 - The more support you have, the less movement you are likely to have.
 There is often a trade off and you need to decide which is more important.

-If you are looking for a little extra support or confidence when playing, then a simple elastic Ankle Support is a good option.
+If you are looking for a little extra support or confidence when playing, then a simple elastic Ankle Support is a good option for football.
 It provides low to moderate support through compression.
 Is breathable and not as bulky as a neoprene ankle support.

 Your foot and ankle is not going to be as sweaty and uncomfortable and it is likely to fit under shin pads and in football boots.